 - the tracking, identification and archiving of scientific publications

-6. Are there any downsides of ORCID?
+6. Are there any downsides to ORCID?

 Through self-registration it is theoretically possible to register several ORCID iDs, which is against the principle of unambiguous identification.
 The registration mechanism of ORCID tries to detect duplicate accounts and offers to merge them in such cases.

-Self-registration also means that currently only living persons receive an ORCID iD.
+Self-registration also means that currently, only living persons receive an ORCID iD.
 Deceased authors are not registered in ORCID, because this system is still young.
 Thus, the search in databases for publications of such authors is not simplified.

 Registration requires additional effort.
 This is worthwhile, since more and more funding organisations and publishers are introducing ORCID as standard.